open-contracting-extensions/ocds_subcontracting_extension/README.md

 ## Legal context

-In the European Union, this extension's fields correspond to [article 21 of directive 2009/81/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32009L0081&from=EN#d1e2623-76-1) and the following [eForms business terms](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/):
+In the European Union, this extension's fields correspond to [article 21 of directive 2009/81/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32009L0081&from=EN#d1e2623-76-1) and the [eForms business terms](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/) in BG-180 (Subcontracting) and BG-711 (Contract Terms).

-* BT-773 (Subcontracting)
-* BT-553 (Subcontracting Value)
-* BT-554 (Subcontracting Description)
-* BT-555 (Subcontracting Percentage)
-* OPT-301 (Main Contractor ID Reference, Subcontractor ID Reference)
-* BT-64 (Subcontracting Obligation Minimum)
-* BT-65 (Subcontracting Obligation)
-* BT-729 (Subcontracting Obligation Maximum)

 For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/).
 For correspondences to Tenders Electronic Daily (TED), see [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/).